VeriSilicon/tflite-vx-delegate/examples/multi_device/README.md

 #### Step 1.
 Build

-1. Trun option TFLITE_ENABLE_MULTI_DEVICE to On in ./CMakeLists.txt
+1. Turn option TFLITE_ENABLE_MULTI_DEVICE to On in ./CMakeLists.txt or Add -DTFLITE_ENABLE_MULTI_DEVICE when build cmake
-2. Only 40 bit driver support this feature, EXTERNAL_VIV_SDK should be setted to point to 40 bit driver location when build cmake
+2. Only 40 bit driver support this feature, EXTERNAL_VIV_SDK should be setted to point to 40 bit driver location when build TIM_VX cmake
-3. If using TIM_VX_INSTALL，TIM_VX should open TIM_VX_ENABLE_PLATFORM
+3. TIM_VX should open TIM_VX_ENABLE_PLATFORM

 #### Step 2.
 Run